 Agora’s competitors include Twilio (NYSE:TWLO), Tencent, and Vonage.

-As you can see below, Agora's revenue growth has been very strong over the last year, growing from quarterly revenue of $30.8 million, to $45 million.
+As you can see below, Agora's revenue growth has been strong over the last year, growing from quarterly revenue of $33.2 million, to $40.3 million.

 One of the best things about software as a service businesses (and a reason why they trade at such high multiples) is that customers tend to spend more with the company over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Agora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 65.1% in Q3.
+Agora's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 62.9% in Q4.

 Is Now The Time?

-Agora may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-Although Agora is not a bad business, it probably wouldn't be one of our picks.
+When considering Agora, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+We cheer for everyone who is making the lives of others easier through technology, but in case of Agora we will be cheering from the sidelines.
 Its revenue growth has been exceptional, though we don't expect it to maintain historical growth rates.
-But while its customers are increasing their spending quite quickly, suggesting that they love the product, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its growth is coming at a cost of significant cash burn.
+But while its very efficient customer acquisition hints at the potential for strong profitability, the downside is that its gross margins show its business model is much less lucrative than the best software businesses and its growth is coming at a cost of significant cash burn.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.